Which place is cheaper, Phoenix or Columbia?

 The summer brings many poeple to Columbia as well as Phoenix.

 Phoenix can become quite hot in the summer.
 In the summer, Columbia is cooler than Phoenix.
-Typically, the summer temperatures in Columbia in July are around 82°F (28°C), and Phoenix is about 98°F (36°C).
+Typically, the summer temperatures in Columbia in July average around 82°F (28°C), and Phoenix averages at about 98°F (36°C).

 The sun comes out a lot this time of the year in Phoenix.
 People are often attracted to the plentiful sunshine in Columbia this time of the year.
 In the summer, Columbia often gets less sunshine than Phoenix.
 Columbia gets 293 hours of sunny skies this time of year, while Phoenix receives 380 hours of full sun.

 Columbia receives a lot of rain in the summer.
 Columbia usually gets more rain in July than Phoenix.
 Columbia gets 4.6 inches (116 mm) of rain, while Phoenix receives 0.8 inches (21 mm) of rain this time of the year.

 Both Phoenix and Columbia are popular destinations to visit in the autumn with plenty of activities.